We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 U1, U3, v30, v60, v90

-These numbers represent the speed class and has to do with the minimum speed of each card.
+These numbers represent the speed class and have to do with the minimum speed of each card.

 U1, U3 is 10MBs and 30MB/s respectively.